quorten/quorten-blog1/_posts/2019-11-29-key-ctrlr-hw.md

 The continuous stream of PISO shift outputs will give you a sequential list of keyboard state images at each consecutive keyboard scan cycle.
 You then want to translate this "absolute state" image into a "delta state" image.
+The absolute keyboard state images can be stored in a circular buffer with three elements: old, current, and new.
+"New" is where the keyboard matrix scan in progress is stored to, so as to not interfere with the keyboard state comparison circuit.

 What keyboard state changes happen from one scan cycle to the next?
-This can be determined simply by comparing the old keyboard state to the new keyboard state.
+This can be determined simply by comparing the old keyboard state to the current keyboard state.
 From such a comparison, you can generate a "delta keyboard state" image, with one of the following "delta state" values for every key.

-1. `old == new => nil`
+1. `old == cur => nil`
-2. `!old & new => keydown`
+2. `!old & cur => keydown`
-3. `old & !new => keyup`
+3. `old & !cur => keyup`

-The absolute keyboard state images can be stored in a circular buffer with three elements: old, current, and new.
-"New" is where the keyboard matrix scan in progress is stored to, so as to not interfere with the keyboard state comparison circuit.

-Finally, once you have the delta keyboard state image, you simply need to scan through each entry and shift it out through the UART.
+After you generate the delta keyboard state for a single key, you can simply shift it out through the UART.
 For `nil` events, you can simply use silence on the UART, i.e. the line is simply held high and no character is encoded and sent.

 ### Design Considerations

+* The simplest way to debounce the keyboard is to limit the keyboard scanning frequency so that it doesn't scan faster than the debouncing time interval.
+A more complicated debouncing would involve immediately responding to a key event, but scheduling a "dead time" where key events are not generated until the interval expires.
+This requires a memory buffer to keep track of individual interval timeouts per key.

 * The need for detecting ghost keys can be eliminated by using diode isolation on every single key in the keyboard matrix to support